pkp/pkp-docs/dev/documentation/en/utilities-application.md

 # Application

-The `APP\core\Applicaton` class initializes the application and provides a convenient way to access critical information about the application's state.
+The `APP\core\Application` class initializes the application and provides a convenient way to access critical information about the application's state.

 Get the `Application` instance.